 2. Keep Workouts Short and Simple

-A study found that people suffering from ‘adult ADHD’ in all likelihood would be helped by merely 15 minutes of moderate cycling.
-So if you’re pressed for time or simply short on patience, this might be just the thing needed.
+A study revealed that merely 15 minutes of moderate cycling would likely benefit people suffering from ‘adult ADHD.’
+So if you’re pressed for time or simply short on patience, this might be just the thing needed, and it shows ways to make exercise easier with ADHD.

 3. Connect It to Something You Already Do

 This trick is called “habit stacking.”
 It works because you don’t have to work out anything new.
 Healthline mentions that joining a brand-new habit with an old one makes it easier to remember and more likely to repeat.
-It’s better if you don’t have to think about it too much.
+It’s better if you don’t have to think about it too much, especially when learning how to stay active with ADHD.

 4. Make It Social or Add a Little Friendly Competition